 |5||Champion, 1st runner up or 2nd runner up of Hong Kong wide-competitions|

 To encourage students to participate in different RC activities and programmes to enrich their RC life in the living-and-learning community, scores will be given as recognition.
 The corresponding scores for different groups will be calculated on a pro-rata basis.

-Applicants will be required to submit the report on Contribution and Participation in Residential Colleges Life on the system according to their participation and contribution in RC activities, neighborhood and community.
+Applicants will be required to complete the online report on Contribution and Participation in Residential Colleges Life on the system according to their participation and contribution in RC activities, neighborhood and community in RC 2021/22.
 Further enquiries and appeal of results should be directed to respective RC Master.

 Scoring for Contributions and Participation in RC and Joint RC activities is as follows:

 |Leader||To lead and organize an activity with the aim to fostering the fame for RC, enhancing communal relationship, creating a positive learning atmosphere and/or improving the living environment of RC effectively.||15|

 |Enabler||To give significant contribution to an activity with the aim to fostering the fame for RC, enhancing communal relationship, creating a positive learning atmosphere and/or improving the living environment of RC effectively.||10|

 |Participant||To actively participate in a RC / Joint RC activity.||5|